dismuskiplimo/js-data-structures/README.md

-# js-data-structures
+# Data Structures using javascript
+## About
-repo to practice data structures using javascript
+This repo contains data structures implemented using vanilla javascript

+## Data structures included
+`List`

+More to be added soon